pcowpert/thesis/README.md

 # To Do (07-03-2018)
 In General!
 Figure out how to rotate tables.
 1. Introduction - Write it.
-2. Chapter 2 - Bulk formatting done.
-Needs final proofreading.
+2. Chapter 2 - Update to better reflect published version.
 3. Chapter 3 - Needs second pass at references/cross-links.
 Bulk formatting.
 4. Chapter 4 - Needs second pass at references/cross-links.
 Bulk formatting.
 5. Chapter 5 - Needs second pass at references/cross-links.
 Bulk formatting.